Gayanukaa/Spring-Boot-Playground/content-calendar/content-calendar/README.md

 - Spring Boot Web: for creating a web application
 - Spring Boot Data JPA: for managing database operations
-- Spring Boot DevTools: for faster application restart times during development
+- H2 Database: for storing content calendar entries

 The application also uses the following external libraries: